Outsourcing your organization's commercial cleaning services will significantly reduce labor costs while improving operational efficiency.

 - Cleaning Services Tips to Promote Workplace Wellness

-The expense of training an adequate number of full-time employees to support your organization’s needs, versus the cost of retaining the services of a commercial cleaning services provider, are hard to ignore.
+The expense of training an adequate number of full-time employees to support your organization's needs, versus the cost of retaining the services of a commercial cleaning services provider, is hard to ignore.

 Federal rulings, such as the FDA's ban on antibacterial soap, as well as scientific research, pointing to the chemicals we use to clean our homes, schools, and offices as a root cause for cancer, premature death, and a host of other devastating illnesses, underscores the need to fully comprehend the hazards that go along with the application of chemical cleaning products, especially in an enclosed space, as they relate to the custodial staff and building occupants.

 New information becomes available, regarding public health and safety, especially where toxic chemical applications are concerned, that can have a profound financial impact on unprepared businesses with inadequately trained employees.